-All my favorite breakfast-y things come together for a happy little reunion in this recipe for Skillet Fried Potatoes with Bacon and Eggs!
+All my favorite breakfast-y things come together for a happy little reunion in this recipe for Skillet Fried Potato Hash with Bacon and Eggs!

-Growing up, my mom’s seasoned fried potatoes were one of my favorite things.
+Growing up, my mom’s seasoned fried potato hash was one of my favorite breakfasts.
 If I close my eyes right now, I can see Mom at the stove in our kitchen on the farm, that wonderful smell from the skillet wafting over to me.

-I remember Mom spending alot of time in the kitchen, and in the yard and garden.
+I remember Mom spending alot of time in the kitchen, yard, and garden.
 These places were, and still are, her happy places.
 Where she creates beautiful things – whether it’s fried potatoes, fresh rhubarb pie, homegrown beans, or lovingly grown flowers – and then gifts them to those she loves.

-So when I make my own fried potatoes, I can’t help but think of Mom.
-She always chunks her potatoes bigger than I did for this recipe of Skillet Fried Potatoes with Bacon and Eggs, but no matter.
-Good fried potatoes are always good fried potatoes.
+So when I make my own fried potato hash, I can’t help but think of Mom.
+I hope you like this Skillet Fried Potato Hash with Bacon and Eggs as much as I do!

 * This is a sponsored post, created in partnership with the American Egg Board.